-ElCom is the new price regulator in the electricity sector, and to help it effectively perform its mandate it has been entrusted with comprehensive powers.
-It may prohibit unjustified electricity price increases or retroactively reduce excessively high tariffs.
+ElCom is the price regulator in the electricity sector.
+The commission has comprehensive powers to help it perform this mandate.
+It monitors the fees for network use and it may prohibit unjustified electricity price increases or retroactively reduce excessively high tariffs.
 Decisions of this nature take the form of rulings.

-For small-scale consumers who have the option of choosing their electricity supplier, ElCom supervises at present electricity tariffs in their entirety.
-On their invoices, electricity supply companies are required to separately indicate the costs for energy, use of the electricity network and any applicable fees and charges.
+For small-scale consumers who do not currently have the option of choosing their electricity supplier, ElCom supervises electricity tariffs.
+On their invoices, electricity supply companies are required to indicate the costs for energy, use of the electricity network and any applicable fees and charges.